claudiu-persoiu/domain-expire/README.md

     $ go run main.go google.com

-The return value is in days.
+The return value is in days, for convenience to integrate into automations.